 The Mead Educational Trust (TMET) fully recognises the contribution it can make to protect children and support pupils in school.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children and their families has a role to play.
 To fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
-This means that they should always consider what is in the best interests of the child and young person.
+This means that they should consider, at all times, what is in the best interests of the child and young person.
 We endeavour to identify concerns early, provide help for children, promote children's welfare, take into consideration the child's lived experience and prevent concerns from escalating.

-The aim of this policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive climate.
-This policy sets out how the school, the Trust and the Trust Board discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
+The aim of this policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive climate and our staff members working with pupils maintain an attitude of 'it could happen here' where safeguarding is concerned.
+This policy sets out how the school, TMET central team and the governing body (Trust Board) discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.